 (NEW) Australian Antarctic icebreaker

 In October 2015, the Government of Australia revealed a new icebreaker ship design and announced a contract for building a marine science research and supply ice-breaking vessel.
-Classified as ASRV ("Antarctic Supply Research Vessel") it will allow extended access to Antarctica and the Southern Ocean.
-The ship's equipment also includes a Multibeam Bathymetric Echo Sound system (for seabed mapping), a stern helipad, 3 cargo cranes.
+Classified as ASRV ("Antarctic Supply Research Vessel") it will allow extended access to Antarctica and Southern Ocean.
+Ship's equipment includes a multibeam echosounder (for seabed mapping), a stern helipad, 3 cargo cranes.
 Portable research laboratories will boast the latest technology equipment.

 Ship design is by the Dutch company Knud E Hansen AS (specializing in naval architecture and marine engineering).
 The shipbuilder is the Holland-based company Damen Shipyards Group.